 - Ciliary body involvement and extracellular extension are associated with worse prognosis

-- While local control may be achieved, micrometastatic disease at the time of diagnosis of the primary tumor results in a high rate of metastatic disease, any time from the time of diagnosis of the primary tumor to decades later.
-According to COMS, the 5-year and 10-year rates of metastatic disease was 25% and 34%, respectively
+- While local control may be achieved, presumed micrometastatic disease at the time of diagnosis of the primary tumor results in a high rate of metastatic disease despite local tumor control, any time from the time of diagnosis of the primary tumor to decades later.
+According to the COMS, the 5-year and 10-year rates of metastatic disease was 25% and 34%, respectively.

-- Metastatic disease most commonly occurs first in the liver (95%)
+- Metastatic disease most commonly occurs in the liver (95%).

-- Median survival in metastatic disease to the liver is between 4-6 months
+- Median survival in metastatic disease with liver involvement is between 4 and 6 months

-- Options include enucleation, as well as more conservative treatments, including: ionizing radiation, radioactive plaque brachytherapy, external-beam radiation, charged-particle therapy, stereotactic radiation therapy, and gamma-knife radiosurgery, tumor excision (higher risk of complications, and dissemination or recurrence of the tumor), photodynamic therapy, transpupillary thermotherapy (TTT), and scleral diathermy,
+- Options include enucleation, as well as more conservative treatments, including: radioactive plaque brachytherapy, external-beam radiation, charged-particle therapy, stereotactic radiation therapy, and gamma-knife radiosurgery, tumor excision (higher risk of complications, and dissemination or recurrence of the tumor), photodynamic therapy, and transpupillary thermotherapy (TTT),

-- The COMS is a multicenter study on choroidal melanoma from which valuable information regarding treatment and prognosis has been obtained
+- The COMS was a multicenter study from which valuable information regarding treatment and prognosis has been obtained.

 - COMS small tumor trial: observational study identifying risk factors for tumor growth: These included: